-CEOP's Thinkuknow give advice for parents, as well as children and young people of different ages, on staying safe online.
-Thinkuknow have created short videos to help parents understand why children 'sext', how to talk to them about it and what to do if their child is affected.

-Internetmatters.org work to help parents keep their children safe online.
-They provide free advice on online issues affecting children, including sexting and grooming.

-The UK Safer Internet Centre gives advice and resources for parents and professionals on online safety.
-Their website has links to games and quizzes for primary and secondary aged children that encourages them to be safe online.

-O2 and NSPCC Help Line: 0808 8005002

-Zipit app: This app provides children with alternative images to send in response to a request for explicit images.
+- CEOP's Thinkuknow give advice for parents, as well as children and young people of different ages, on staying safe online.
+Thinkuknow have created short videos to help parents understand why children 'sext', how to talk to them about it and what to do if their child is affected. - Internetmatters.org work to help parents keep their children safe online.
+They provide free advice on online issues affecting children, including sexting and grooming. - The UK Safer Internet Centre gives advice and resources for parents and professionals on online safety.
+Their website has links to games and quizzes for primary and secondary aged children that encourages them to be safe online. - O2 and NSPCC Help Line: 0808 8005002 - Zipit app: This app provides children with alternative images to send in response to a request for explicit images.

-6.10 Children Criminal Exploitation (CCE) and Exploitation of Vulnerable Adults (County Lines & Serious Violence)
+6.10 Child Criminal Exploitation (CCE) and Exploitation of Vulnerable Adults (County Lines & Serious Violence)

 Both Child Sexual Exploitation (CSE- see 6.11) and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
+Some specific forms of CCE can include children being forced or manipulated into transporting drugs or money through county lines, working in cannabis factories, shoplifting or pickpocketing.
+They can also be forced or manipulated into committing vehicle crime or threatening/committing serious violence to others.